Chemoimark2468/Chemoi-Idi/README.md

-# Chemoi-Idi
+# test
-I am a hydrogeolist and a frontend web developer
+I am learning to use GitHub.